Monday, March 22, 2010

 going

-to teach the class! :D Here is her blog to see some of her stuff: http://mythicalmagpie.blogspot.com/
+to teach the class! :D Here is her blog to see some of her stuff: http://mythicalmagpie.blogspot.com/She will be teaching a beginner polymer bead making class.

 I'm excited.
 The class will be on the 27th!
 Woot.